 So Why do Good Girls Love Bad Boys?

 There is no simple answer to this question.
-For me back then, it had a lot to do with immaturity.
-This question has many layers, that needs to be peeled back for different people, to get to the core of the matter.
+It has to do with a lot of layers, that needs to be peeled back for different people, to get to the core of the matter.
 Good girls still fall for the wrong guys these days.
 It might have to do with daddy issues for some—maybe their father wasn’t present while they were growing up.
 And their mom dated all sorts of men, who didn’t treat her right.
 So now the daughter feels like that is how love is supposed to be.
 For others, it might be self-esteem issues.
 Not knowing your identity, worth, or value can lead you to bad relationships.

 If you feel like you have to struggle for someone to choose you, then you will keep going after men who treat you poorly.
 I heard of a story once, about a girl, who was in a relationship with a player, she complained about how he kept cheating on her and was sick of it.
 She eventually broke up with him and moved on with her life.
 Six months down the line, she met someone else, who worshiped the ground she walked upon.
 She started complaining that she missed the conflict she had in her past relationship; she missed fighting off other women.
 She then went ahead to break up with Mr. Nice and got back with Mr. Bad boy.